 I love to learn.
 After completing a Bachelor’s of Fine Arts, I shifted to the study of communication, earning an MA from Concordia University in Montreal and a PhD from the University of Calgary.
-More recently, I have taken courses on accessibility issues through Ryerson University and a number of applied workshops in social media, WordPress and podcasting.
+More recently, I have taken a series of courses on accessibility issues and the AODA through Ryerson University, and I regularly participate in workshops, courses and professional development opportunities.

 I am fascinated by language and fluently trilingual (English, French and Spanish).
 I am currently learning Anishinaabemowin and pursuing a personal research and writing project on bilingualism in Canada.
 In my free time, I enjoy swimming, walking, camping, music from the 70s and anything having to do with food.